UKHomeOffice/engineering-guidance-and-standards/docs/standards/use-ai.md

 - [AI usage MUST evolve in line with updated guidance, standards, and organisational guardrails](#ai-usage-must-evolve-in-line-with-updated-guidance-standards-and-organisational-guardrails)
 - [You MUST only use approved tools](#you-must-only-use-approved-tools)

-### AI‑assisted outputs MUST have a human in the loop to approve before reaching production
+### AI‑assisted outputs MUST be reviewed and approved by a human before reaching production

-Teams must always be in the loop before deploying any AI-assisted code, usually this would be done through a code review.
+Teams must ensure any AI-assisted code or outputs are reviewed and approved by suitably qualified and experienced people.
+This must happen before code reaches production.
+Usually this would be done through a code review and testing.

-Teams will retain full accountability for all AI‑assisted outputs.
+Teams will retain full accountability for all AI‑assisted code and outputs.
 AI tools cannot replace human judgement, understanding, ownership, or responsibility for decisions, designs, or changes made to systems.

-Your team needs to be confident that they understand what they are running and can assert its security and maintainability.
+Teams need to be confident that they understand what they are running and can assert its security and maintainability.

 ### AI‑assisted changes MUST be traceable through engineering processes